Home » Attractions » The Best of Beautiful Canadian Castles

 Wealthy hotel magnate George Boldt built this castle in 1900 in tribute to his late wife Louise.
 Originally, Boldt Castle was to be the couple’s summer dream home on the St. Lawrence River on Heart Island in the 1830s.
 However, Mrs. Boldt died, and the construction was put aside for seventy years.
 This fantastic castle is located on the US side of the Lawrence River, but you can visit via boat from either side of the border.

 Chateau Lake Louise was built over 100 years ago, overlooking the Emerald Lake as an outdoor alpinist base.
-Today the chateau serves as a luxury mountain resort.
+Today the chateau serves as a luxury mountain resort enlisting among the top luxury hotels in Canada.
 The castle is magnificent with multiple luxury rooms, recently renovated with modern toilets now for tourists.
 The Chateau has been visited by many prominent people, including dozens of royals such as Prince Rainier of Monaco, and Queen Elizabeth II and Prince Phillip.

 The Empress Hotel was opened in 1908 to serve wealthy railway tourists.
 This Edwardian chateau-style hotel has, over time, hosted movie stars, kings and queens.
 Prince Edward of Wales waltzed in the Crystal Ballroom at dawn in 1919, an event of such importance in those times that the obituaries of old ladies, almost 50 years later, singled them out as ones who received special attention from the prince on that morning.
 The Empress Hotel is one of the top places to visit in Canada, if it is only to enjoy the classy English tea!
 This is one of the most famous attractions in Victoria City in British Columbia.